arthurHamel/GeoUI/README.md

 ###  Process

-Once loaded each grid can be rotated or mirrored from the interface: Press `Go` and use the buttons on the top left corner of the visualization window.
+Once loaded each grid can be rotated or mirrored from the interface: Press `Refresh` and use the buttons on the top left corner of the visualization window.

-## Desctiption of lagorythms
+## Desctiption of algorythms

 ### Despike
 Despike option is supposed to remove the noise in the data (misreadings as they occur alwys in teh field).
 Try with and without and see what's best.
 Some values are not depiked, then you need to correct them manually: right click on the grid -> `Open grid in editor`.